 • Spread each tortilla chip with a thin layer of refried black beans and place in a single layer on the prepared sheet pan.
 Sprinkle each chip with a little cheese.
 Top each chip with some black beans, corn, pico de gallo and a piece of chicken.
 Sprinkle more cheese all over the toppings on each chip then top each chip with a thin slice of jalapeno.

-• Bake nachos for 15-20 minutes, rotating sheet pan halfway through, until cheese is melted and starting to turn golden brown in spots.
+• Bake the nachos for 15-20 minutes, rotating the sheet pan halfway through the baking time, until the cheese is melted and starting to turn golden brown in spots.

 • Remove from oven and let rest a few minutes before serving.
 Serve with guacamole, sour cream, salsa and hot sauce.